DLR-RM/BlenderProc/examples/suncg_with_object_replacer/README.md

 ## Steps

 * loader.SuncgLoader Loads a SUNCG scene
-* loader.ObjectLoader loades new objetcs
+* loader.ObjectLoader loads new objects
-* object.EntityManipulator hides the new loaded objects from the rederer
+* object.EntityManipulator hides the new loaded objects from the renderer
 * manipulators.ObjectReplacer switch objects in the `objects_to_be_replaced` config with object in `objects_to_replace_with` config
 * Sample camera positions inside every room: `camera.SuncgCameraSampler` module.
 * Automatically adds light sources inside each room: `lighting.SuncgLighting` module.